No doctor found

 Angioplasty may be used to treat:

-Persistent chest pain (angina) that medicines do not control
+- Persistent chest pain (angina) that medicines cannot control

-Blockage of one or more coronary arteries that puts you at risk for a heart attack
+- Blockage of one or more coronary arteries that puts you at risk of a heart attack

 Angioplasty is a procedure to open narrowed or blocked blood vessels that supply blood to your legs.
 These peripheral arteries can become blocked with fatty material that builds up inside them.
 This is called atherosclerosis.